Skip to content

 Forbes included flow state percentage, the amount of time an employee spends in a flow state, as one of the five new management metrics that today’s managers and leaders need to know.

 There’s a mental and physical state when we feel happiest and perform our best; this is something people often refer to as hyperfocus, complete immersion, or being in the zoneflow state, or state of flow.
 It’s that state where you are in total immersion, where nothing seems to distract you from your activity and its challenges.
 You lose track of time, get intensely concentrated on the present moment, and lose the sense of hunger, fatigue, or pain.
+Achieving a flow state in this state can lead to remarkable levels of performance and satisfaction.

 By following the Quattro C Method, you can reach optimal mental performance, resulting in a 500% increase in productivity or more.